CarterStefan/visit_stafford/README.md

 - [Google-Fonts](https://fonts.google.com/) I used only one font on this page.
 This was taken from Google Fonts to make the page more visually appealing.

+- [Adobe Color](https://color.adobe.com/create/color-wheel) I used only one font on this page.
+This was taken from Google Fonts to make the page more visually appealing.

 - [Javascript](https://en.wikipedia.org/wiki/JavaScript) I used Javascript to create functionality for this site.
 The Google Map feature relies heavily on this, and the functionality was created using documentation from the Google Maps API site.
 I also got great help from a Git Hub repo I found - https://gist.github.com/Kusumoto/c2a73e9292590c510a47 - This added the functionality to the map which I was looking for when adapting the code to suit my personal needs, in adding personal info windows with different content, and also dropping the markers on the map.

 - [Fontawsome](https://fontawesome.com/) I have used Fontawsome for the pictograms in the footer of my page.